1j01/textual-paint/README.md

 Kitty works fine, supporting true color and emoji.

 XTerm supports true color, but not emoji.
-Run with `TERM=xterm-256color textual-paint --ascii-only` for XTerm compatibility.
+Run with `COLORTERM=truecolor textual-paint --ascii-only` for XTerm compatibility.

 ### macOS